JLSteenwyk/Molecular_sequence_analyses_scripts/README.md

-# Scripts to enable phylogenetic and related analyses
+# Scripts to enable phylogenetic, molecular, and related analyses

 This repository houses numerous scripts to facilitate the analyses of phylogenetic trees and fasta files